kalantar/ab-example/README.md

 ## Use Case

 Suppose we have a two tier application.
 The business logic (frontend) provides a customer facing application that recommends products to a user.
-The user can then buy a recommeded product if desired.
+The user can then buy a recommended product if desired.
 The frontend relies on a backend recommendation service.
 Given a set of options for the backend recommendation service, we would like to evaluate them to determine which gives us the greatest business benefit; for example, the greatest number of sales.

 Note that the benefit of a backend cannot be determined in isolation from the frontend.
-The benefit comes from the results of (perhaps multiple) recommendations and can be determined only by the frontend servcice.
+The benefit comes from the results of (perhaps multiple) recommendations and can be determined only by the frontend service.

 To address the challenge of associating a business metric computed by a frontend service with a backend service is addressed by the introduction of the Iter8 SDK and ABn service.
 The SDK, to be used to implement frontend services, provides two APIs:

 - lookup() - identifies a version of the backend service that should be used for a request
 - writeMetric() - exports a business metric and associated it with the associated backend service

-## Applciation
+## Application

 This project contains a sample two-tier application that demonstrates the use of the Iter8 SDK by the frontend service.